Posts

 Review: If We Live to Be Giants by Allison Mulder

-Review of If We Live to Be Giants Recipe by Allison Mulder (997 words) Fireside Magazine, Issue 47, Sept 2017 : Read Online The gradual raising of stakes was beautifully showcased.
+Review of If We Live to Be Giants by Allison Mulder (997 words) Fireside Magazine, Issue 47, Sept 2017 : Read Online The gradual raising of stakes was beautifully showcased.
 The sense of relief the girls must have felt at the end was palpable, without diminishing the severity of what they went through over the course of the story.
 A lot packed into this flash fiction piece, not least the depth of narrative and choice of prose that elevate this story.
 Support us on Ko-fi - https://ko-fi.com/ohjustbooks

 Review: Recipe by Tina S. Zhu